 - (a) Do you think that the effective date of the Exposure Draft should be earlier, later or the same as that of [draft] IFRS S1 General Requirements for Disclosure of Sustainability-related Financial Information?
 Why? - (b) When the ISSB sets the effective date, how long does this need to be after a final Standard is issued?
 Please explain the reason for your answer including specific information about the preparation that will be required by entities applying the proposals in the Exposure Draft. - (c) Do you think that entities could apply any of the disclosure requirements included in the Exposure Draft earlier than others?
 (For example, could disclosure requirements related to governance be applied earlier than those related to the resilience of an entity's strategy?)
-If so, which requirements could be applied earlier and do you believe that some requirements in the Exposure Draft should be required to be applied earlier than others? - 124.
+If so, which requirements could be applied earlier and do you believe that some requirements in the Exposure Draft should be required to be applied earlier than others? - 144.
 While individual jurisdictions will make their own decisions regarding effective dates, we recognise that the dates assigned by the ISSB may influence these decisions.
-We believe that the effective date for the Draft Standard should be the same as the effective date for IFRS S1 due to the linkage between the two Standards, particularly on general principles. - 125.
-In our response to IFRS S1, we discuss the challenge that implementing these proposals will present to many entities, particularly for mid-market and smaller listed companies which may not have sufficient resources or experience to apply them as intended.
+We believe that the effective date for the final standard should be the same as the effective date for IFRS S1 due to the linkage between the two standards, particularly on general principles. - 145.
+In our response to the IFRS S1 exposure draft, we discuss the challenge that implementing these proposals will present challenges to many entities, particularly for mid-market and smaller listed companies which may not have sufficient resources or experience to apply them as intended.
 Similar challenges are likely to arise where individual jurisdictions decide to extend the application of the standards to unlisted or not-for-profit entities.
 In this regard, we discuss ways in which the standards could be structured to allow for a journey towards full compliance over a reasonable period of time.
-We believe investors and regulators are likely to support such an approach, particularly if companies are required to be transparent and clear about where they are on this journey. - 126.
-Whether or not such an approach is taken, we believe early adoption of the Draft Standard in full should be allowed on a voluntary basis, enabling jurisdictions and entities to move faster if they choose.
+We believe investors and regulators are likely to support such an approach, particularly if companies are required to be transparent and clear about where they are on this journey. - 146.
+If the Board accepts that reporting under its framework should be seen as a journey, we recommend that it categorises its proposed disclosures into three groups, namely: - a.
+Core disclosures: disclosures that are considered urgent and should be made by all companies when the standards first become effective; - b.
+Additional disclosures: disclosures that should be added over time, with all companies required to disclose them by a later date; and - c.
+Supplementary disclosures: any disclosures that are considered desirable but not mandatory. - 147.
+Requiring all companies to disclose certain core items would ensure a degree of consistency by requiring all companies to disclose a minimum amount of information in year one.
+Companies should also be encouraged to provide the disclosures categorised as additional or supplementary as soon as it is possible for them to do so. - 148.
+Whether or not such an approach is taken, we believe full adoption of the standard should be allowed on a voluntary basis, enabling jurisdictions and entities to move faster if they choose and believe it to be appropriate.